Do I want to start out in a gym, dance studio or my own place?

 Gyms or Fitness Centers

-We always recommend starting out in a gym or fitness facility unless you have money to invest in your own start-up business.
-There are pros and cons to each option, but teaching Dance Trance in a fitness facility allows you no or low overhead and less stress on trying to make it on your own.
+We always recommend starting out in a gym, dance studio or fitness facility unless you have money to invest in your own start-up business.
+There are pros and cons to each option, but teaching Dance Trance in a facility that has a large base is priceless.
+It allows you no or low overhead and less stress on trying to make it on your own.
 You can always opt to move out on your own at a later date.

 For success starting up inside a gym, look for the hottest, most popular spot in your area.
 This is the place that will have the most members and will offer you the largest base of students to draw from for your new program.

 Gyms generally have thousands of members, so all you’ll need to do is promote to them and the general public in order to have a booming class.
 We want to stress that the gym will not advertise for you, you should treat this set up just as you would your own location and promote continually throughout the community.
 Internal and external promotions will only be as successful as the amount of dedication you put into your promotion.
 Grass roots campaigns bring in the highest percentage of responses (see licensee program manual).

 Huge base of students that will want to try your class

 Staff at gym helps with sign in and accounting

 Staff promotes your class even when you aren’t there